pauleveritt/sourceNodes-bug-11151/README.md

 Why?
 Because that document and several tickets say to use the `sourceNodes` API to create a new `field` with the `id` value/values of the other end of the relationship. `sourceNodes` never fires after startup.
 So as you edit content, fixing relationships never runs.

+In some cases, it appears even restart doesn't help, and you have to `rm -rf .cache/*` to trigger updating of relationships.